qaalabs/DE5M4/docs/day1/planning/sprint-planning.md

 ### Step 1: Review and Prioritise

-Look at all your user stories and:
+Here is a [list of possible user stories](possible-user-stories.md) (you can also add your own):

-- **Add estimates** - make sure all your stories have estimates.
+- Make sure the stories have estimates - *adjust the value if you disagree*.
 - **Identify dependencies** - which stories must be done before others?
 - **Consider the sprint goal** - which stories directly support getting basic functionality live?
 - **Apply business value** - which stories provide the most value to users?